tensorflow/community/rfcs/20190815-tfx-notebook.md

 # input to StatisticsGen.
 statistics_gen = StatisticsGen(input_data=example_gen.outputs['examples'])

-# We then similarly use the statsgen output in SchemaGen (an OSS-only
+# We then similarly use the statsgen output in SchemaGen.
-# component).
 infer_schema = SchemaGen(stats=statistics_gen.outputs['output'])

 # Next, we do example validation.